-Sub-Heading Name Description
+Sub- Heading Name Description

 NAME The name of the function or command, along with a one-line summary.

 SYNOPSIS Usage of the command

 DESCRIPTION General description

 OPTIONS Description of all options and parameters.

 RETURN VALUES Values returned.

 ENVIRONMENT VARIABLES Environment variables used

 FILES Files associated with the subject.

 EXAMPLES Examples and suggestions.

 ERRORS Errors reported by the command.

 STANDARDS Conformance to applicable standards.

 BUGS Errors and caveats.

 CATEGORY The comma-delimited list of categories to which this command belongs.
 Category names must follow normal file naming conventions.
 Category names which begin with '' will not be used in the specification.
-See section TBD ("Command-Line Help") for more information on how this category is used when installing new commands.
+See section 3.11.2 ('Command-Line Help") for more information on how this category is used when installing new commands.

+other Other sections added by the help author.